tweag/chainsail/docs/algorithmic_parameters.md

 ## Local sampling parameters
-For local sampling, meaning sampling within a single replica, RESAAS currently supports only a naive implementation of Hamiltionian Monte Carlo (HMC) with a very simple heuristic for automatic timestep adaption.
+For local sampling, meaning sampling within a single replica, Chainsail currently supports only a naive implementation of Hamiltionian Monte Carlo (HMC) with a very simple heuristic for automatic timestep adaption.
 The parameters are
 - **`hmc_trajectory_length`**: length of the HMC trajectory.
 Default: 20
 - `hmc_adaption_percentage`: upon acceptance / rejection, the HMC time step is increased / decreased by this percentage to eventually converge to an acceptance rate of 50%.
 Default: 0.95